lyzhang0113/mrz-scanner-docs-js/codegallery/index.md

 The full code of the Demo can be found [**here**](demo/index.md).

+## Dynamic Web TWAIN integration with MRZ

+There could be some cases where the use of a camera is not the target input source.
+In this sample, we explore the integration of the MRZ Scanner with one of Dynamsoft's star products, Dynamic Web TWAIN (DWT for short).
+DWT is mainly used to acquire images from a physical scanner or loading/downloading images.
+Using Dynamsoft Capture Vision's foundational API, we demonstrate how you can integrate MRZ reading capabilities into a DWT application.

+The full code and breakdown can be found [**here**](dwt-mrz/index.md).

 ## Official Dynamsoft MRZ Scanner Online Demo

 For the best demonstration of the full capabilities of the MRZ Scanner JavaScript Edition, please visit the [official Dynamsoft MRZ Scanner JavaScript demo](https://demo.dynamsoft.com/mrz-scanner/).